-B Buffalo City Metropolitan Municipality
+B. Buffalo City

-Figure 4B.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Nelson Mandela Metro, Eastern Cape Province during epidemiological weeks 1, 2021 to 40, 2022.
-The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
-Note that comparisons of levels over time should only be made for specimens tested in the same laboratory
+Figure 4A.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 taken as inverse of CT values (coloured lines) from wastewater treatment plants (WWTPs) in Nelson Mandela Metro, Eastern Cape Province during epidemiological weeks 1, 2021 to 04, 2023.

-As of week 41, SARS-CoV-2 levels have remained relatively low in Nelson Mandela (Kwanobuhle and Brickfield WWTP) and at Buffalo City (Mdantsane WWTP).
+As of week 03, SARS-CoV-2 levels were at intermediate levels at Bricksfield and Kwanabuhle WWTPs respectively in Nelson Mandela district (4A) and Buffalo City (4B) respectively.